Electrical Networks, Lagrangian Grassmannians and Symplectic Groups

 \section{Electrical networks and Grassmannian}

 In this section we define a new parametrisation of the image of $E_n$ in $\mathrm{Gr}(n-1,2n)$ constructed in \cite{L}.
 This parametrisation is based on the ideas from the Postnikov paper \cite{P} on the parametrisation of the non-negative Grassmannian.
-All necessary definitions, statements, and notations from these papers we have collected in the Appendix.